 Start after an early breakfast.
-Drive to the railway station and take a train ride of two hours to reach Jhanshi.
+Drive to the railway station and take a train ride to reach Jhanshi.
 From Jhansi drive to Orchha; a drive of just over half an hour.

 There are several cenotaphs (called Chhatris) in Orchha dotting the vicinity of the Fort and River Betwa.
-Have dinner at your hotel.
-Overnight in Orchha.

 Watch the Light and Sound show in the evening.
-Return to the hotel after seeing these temples and the Light and Sound show.
+Return to the hotel afterwards, and have dinner.
+Overnight in Khajuraho.

-Get up very early and go for a tour of the temples again in the early morning when the sun rises.
+Get up very early and go for a tour of the temples in the early morning when the sun rises.

 Return to the hotel, have breakfast and get ready to check out from the hotel.
 Drive to the airport and catch flight to Varanasi.

 Have dinner in the evening.
 Overnight in Varanasi.

-Day 6: Varanasi: Get up early in the morning and after breakfast go to the banks of River Ganges.
+Get up early in the morning and after breakfast go to the banks of River Ganges.
 Take a boat and cover all the ghats slowly, looking at the different temples and old buildings all along.
 Keep special focus on some of the most famous ghats – Dasaswamedh Ghat, Manikarnika Ghat, Harischandra Ghat, Assi Ghat, Shivala Ghat, Man Mandir Ghat, Darbhanga Ghat, Ahilyabai Ghat and Kedar Ghat.